nhoffman/argparse-bash/README.rst

 the function's stdin. ``argparse.bash`` should be in the same directory as a script that uses it.

-Python 2.7 is required.
-See
-https://docs.python.org/2.7/library/argparse.html for a description of the python module.
+Python 2.7+ or 3.2+ is required.
+See https://docs.python.org/2.7/library/argparse.html for a description of the python module.
 Note that some of the Python module's features (eg, nargs='+', boolean values) aren't going to work well (or at all) in